FutureProcessing/document-juggler/README.md

 -------------
 1. DO NOT COMMIT TO master or develop
 2. CREATE FEATURE BRANCH
-3. ONLY Szymon Sobocik OR Bartosz Niziołek ARE ALLOWED TO MERGE PULL REQUESTS
+3. ONLY Szymon Sobocik AND Bartosz Niziołek ARE ALLOWED TO MERGE PULL REQUESTS

 Model example
 --------------